How to Engage Millennials in the Workplace: Proven Strategies for Motivating Millennials

 4. Improve the work environment

 Improving the working environment is a surefire way to increase employee retention and encourage millennial employees to stick around.
-You can improve the work environment by increasing pay scales, promoting from within, helping them achieve a work/life balance, providing competitive benefits, encouraging friendly employee relationships, and trusting your employees with responsibility.
+You can enhance the work environment by increasing pay scales, promoting from within, helping them achieve a work/life balance, providing competitive benefits, encouraging friendly employee relationships, and trusting your employees with responsibility.

 5. Offer flexibility